lonnen/buildstep/README.md

 Buildstep does not support `.travis.yml` entry points for installing additional packages.
 Vendor what you can.
 If you need to make fundamental changes you can add additional packages in `stack/packages` or `stack/prepare` and rebuild buildstep.

-Modifications to `stack/builder` do not require a recompile of buildstep, and should take effect the next time you build a container.

 ## License

 MIT